-With a mind-blowing average speed of 314 Mb/s, the Sony subsidiary makes the difference compared to its rivals, offering more than 100 additional Mb/s than its closest competitor in this field, i.e. au one net (KDDI).
+With a very significant gap when it comes to download speed (305 Mb/s), the carrier does make the difference compared to its rivals, offering around 100 additional Mb/s than its closest competitor in this field.

-In any case, average performances of the Japanese providers on this field are pretty high: 193 Mb/s on average on these five major networks.
+In any case, average performances of the Japanese providers on this field are quite high.
 The last position of this ranking is for SoftBank, which offers an average bitrate more than twice as slow than the leader.